open-edge-platform/orch-metadata-broker/README2.md

 # Run the project locally
 make run

-# If working in a containerezied setup, you can use this to build a docker image
+# If working in a containerized setup, you can use this to build a docker image
 make docker-build

-# Push the image to a public Amazon ECR registry.
+# Push the image to a public Amazon ECR registry
 make docker-push
 ```